SimonDedman/movegroup/README.md

 ### scaleraster

-Scales individual utilization distribution rasters and volume area estimates
+Scales Individual Utilization Distribution Rasters and Volume Area Estimates

 Scales individual-level utilization distribution (UD) rasters from 0 to 1 to facilitate interpretation as relative intensity of utilization (as opposed to absolute), making comparisons across individuals and interpretations at the group level more straightforward.
 Subsequently, scaled individual-level rasters are aggregated to create a single group-level UD raster.
-See <http://www.gitHub.com/SimonDedman/movegroup>
+See <https://github.com/SimonDedman/movegroup/>
 for issues, feedback, and development suggestions.
 There is an option to account for bias in acoustic receiver array spatial representation (see Details).